Elizabeth Warren, others seek details of Warp Speed co-chief Moncef Slaoui’s contract

 “I thought that, you know, the press in particular was informing, but I now [am] convinced factually that the press has only one objective, which is to shape opinions and to distort information in a way that allows [it] to shape an opinion.
 And I find that unethical, extremely disappointing.''

-The HHS Office of Inspector General, responding to a complaint by the advocacy groups Public Citizen and Lower Drug Prices Now, said in July that Slaoui would be in his post for longer than 130 days, which did not qualify him as a “special government employee,'' a designation that would have required him to make financial disclosures and follow conflict-of-interest rules.
+The HHS Office of Inspector General, responding to a complaint by the advocacy groups Public Citizen and Lower Drug Prices Now, said in July that Slaoui would be in his post for no longer than 130 days, which did not qualify him as a “special government employee,'' a designation that would have required him to make financial disclosures and follow conflict-of-interest rules.

 In a July 30 letter to Warren and the other lawmakers, HHS said that Slaoui did not have decision-making powers that would supplant the role of a government employee.
 Slaoui is the co-leader of Operation Warp Speed along with Army Gen. Gustave F. Perna, a four-star general who serves as the organization’s chief operating officer.